New Zealand women's national rugby sevens team: Aotearoa Māori

 The New Zealand Rugby Football Union then decided to not fund any subsequent official attendance.
-Wishing to keep New Zealand involved in the tournament and thus keep up its profile the USA Sevens coach Emil Signes who was one of the tournament organisers approached Bay of Plenty coach Peter Joseph who had been coaching the Aotearoa Māori sevens team since its formation in 2000.
-Signes asked him to try to bring a team to the event.
+Wishing to keep New Zealand involved in the tournament and aware that its presence in Sevens added to the profile of the game the United States sevens coach Emil Signes who was one of the tournament organisers approached Peter Joseph who was coach of the Aotearoa Māori sevens team and asked given it was only a few weeks away if they could come to Hong Kong.
+This team had been formed in 2000 and had already established a formidable reputation, and had just defeated the United States team in a tournament at Whangarei.
 Joseph agreed to do so.
 As they were not endorsed by the New Zealand Rugby Union they were unable to receive any funding from charitable trusts.
-As Joseph and his wife Shelly were considering moving they sold their house and via a mortgage on their new Rotorua home provided NZ$64,000 to fund the team.
+As Joseph and his wife Shelly were considering moving they sold their house which allowed them to contribute NZ$64,000 to fund the team.

-Consisting up of just Māori players this unofficial New Zealand team won the 2002 tournament, defeating the US in the final.
-They were told that they wouldn't be allowed to return to complete in the 2003 event as members of the team were selected on race and instead the Wild Ducks would be invited.
+Consisting up of just Māori players, among whom was a 21 year old Honey Hireme, this unofficial New Zealand team won the 2002 tournament, having scored 159 unanswered points before defeating the United States 14-7 in the final.
+Hong Kong was supposed to be a one off event but given their success Aotearoa Māori decided to return in 2003.
+However they were told that they would not be allowed to complete as members of the team were selected on race and that instead the Wild Ducks would be invited.
 Joseph protested and the team was allowed back, this time with the very blonde haired Stephanie Mortimer in the team, which put an end to the complaint.
-They won the 2003, 2004, 2005, 2006 and the 2007 events.
-Embarrassed by their success the organisers decreed that only “full national” teams and excluded from the tournament from the 2008 and 2009 events.
-In 2010 they received a late invitation to attend that years tournament, losing in the semi-final to the eventual tournament winners, the Aussie Amazons.
+They went on to win the 2003 event.
+Aotearoa Māori continued their winning streak at Hong Kong, taking out the 2004, 2005, 2006 and the 2007 events.
 Prior to the 2006 event the organisers objected to 15 year old Sharn Waru playing in what they claimed was an over 18 year old event.
-Despite it being pointed out that a 17 year old was playing for China and Waru having a clearance to play from the New Zealand Rugby Foot Union it wasn't until a letter was produced from her uncle Tana Umaga that she was allowed to play.
+Despite it being pointed out that a 17 year old was playing for China and Waru having a clearance to play from the New Zealand Rugby Foot Union it was not until a letter was produced from her uncle Tana Umaga that she was allowed to play.
 She went on to score the winning try in the final.
+The team won 33 consecutive matches at Hong Kong between 2002 and 2007, ending the 2007 tournament unbeaten, 195-0.
+Embarrassed by their success the organisers decreed that only "full national" teams and excluded the team from the 2008 and 2009 tournaments.
+In 2010 they received a late invitation to attend that years tournament, losing in the semi-final to the eventual tournament winners, the Aussie Amazons.
 At one point when the Māori Party was in a coalition government with the National Party the team received a grant of $25,000.
-In May 2008 they played in the first ever women's seven match held at Twickenham, losing 14–10 to England.